12675825 © Dennis Tokarzewski | Dreamstime.com

 June 12, 2024

-The schematic-configured breadboard, available on Kickstarter, comes with integrated analog and digital functions, variable power supply, and Arduino capability.
+The schematic-configured breadboard, comes with integrated analog and digital functions, variable power supply, and Arduino capability.

 What you’ll learn:

-• Microaware’s Sandwizz, a schematic-configurable breadboard, is available on Kickstarter until July 19, 2024.
+• Microaware’s Sandwizz, a schematic-configurable breadboard, hit 120% of its funding goal on Kickstarter on July 19, 2024.

 • The KiCad freeware schematic capture tool is used to configure an active circuit breadboard.